Lesson video

 So for example, a Q is usually followed by a U.

-You might have thought that you could use dictionaries, and you also might have thought you might be careful with homophones.
+And you also might have thought you might be careful with homophones.

-So for example, 'hear' and 'here'.
+So for example here and here.

-Now homophone is where a word sounds the same but has different meaning and spelling, and it can really affect how the reader can understand your work.
+Now homophone is where a word sounds the same but has different meaning and spelling and it can really affect how the reader can understand your work.

 So it's important to read back and make sure you catch as many as possible.